 Water moisturizes skin, gives it glow and slows down the aging process.

 And as it keeps skin fresh and young looking, it also does a lot of good inside our bodies.
 Water works as a cushion for joints and protects our spinal cords from shock absorption.

-Water also helps regulate body temperature, so when the cold weather meets us in a couple weeks, remember that drinking water will help your body go from the cold outside to the warmth indoors probably not as much as you think.
-If you notice you are getting more headaches and feeling more fatigued at the end of the day, low water intake could be your problem.
-It is important to realize that water transports oxygen and nutrients to your cells, so you can help your body make that an easier process by drinking daily recommended servings by drinking actual water.
+Water also helps regulate body temperature, so when the cold weather meets us in a couple weeks, remember that drinking water will help your body go from the cold outside to the warmth indoors are set for the night. with ease.

 Dehydration is a major health risk and is caused by not drinking enough water.
 Well, what is enough?
 This is probably common knowledge but you will be amazed if you actually think about your average water intake.
-It is
+It is probably not as much as you think.